ouhft/COPE/docs/modules/models.rst

 Where model attributes use a choice list (e.g. from a constant), there are helper methods to translate the stored value into a display string.
 These take the form of OBJECT.get_ATTRIBUTE_display() methods (e.g. OrganPerson.get_gender_display() )

 Compare
 -------
+The Compare app collects the majority of data from the Procurement and Transplantation processes, as well as acting as the base for the overall system.

 NB: WP4.Compare.Models.Core defines a range of common CONSTANTS used widely through the system

 .. autosummary::